I-400-class submarine: Panama Canal strike

 The Panama Canal strike plan called for four aircraft-carrying submarines (I-400, I-401, I-13 and I-14) to sail eastward across the Pacific to the Gulf of Panama, a journey expected to take two months.
 At a point 185 km off the coast of Ecuador, the submarines would launch their Seiran aircraft at 0300hrs on a moonlit night.
 The Seirans, without floats, would fly at an altitude of 4000 m across the northern coast of Colombia to the vicinity of Colón.
-Now on the Caribbean side of the isthmus, they would turn westward on a heading of 270 degrees, then angle south-west and make their final approach to the Canal locks at dawn.
+Then on the Caribbean side of the isthmus, they would turn westward on a heading of 270 degrees, then angle south-west and make their final approach to the Canal locks at dawn.
 After completing their bombing runs, the Seirans were to return to a designated rendezvous point and ditch alongside the waiting submarines where the aircrews would be picked up.

 Around April 1945, Captain Ariizumi, the man appointed to carry out the attack, decided the Seiran pilots would make kamikaze ramming attacks against the gates, rather than conventional bombing runs, a tactic becoming increasingly common as the war went against the Japanese.
 The Seiran squadron leader had already suggested as much to Ariizumi earlier that month, though for a time this was kept secret from the other pilots.
 At the end of May, however, one pilot happened to observe a Seiran having its bomb-release mechanism removed and replaced with a fixed mount.
 Realizing the implications of this change, he angrily confronted the executive officer of the squadron, who explained that the decision to withhold this intention from the other men was made to "avoid mental pressures on the aircrews."

 By 5 June 1945, all four aircraft-carrying submarines had arrived at Nanao Wan where a full-scale wooden model of the Gatun Locks gate had been built by the Maizuru Naval Arsenal, placed on a raft and towed into the bay.
 The following night, formal training commenced with the Seiran flight crews practising rapid assembly, catapult launch and recovery of their aircraft.
 There was also rudimentary formation flying.
 From 15 June the Seiran pilots made practice daylight bombing runs against the wooden gate mock-up.
 By 20 June, all training ended and the operation was set to proceed.